1. The list in brief

 The Razer BlackWidow V4 75% is arguably the best mechanical keyboard Razer has ever released.
 Featuring the latest version of the company’s Orange Tactile mechanical switches, a compact 75% layout, and features borrowed directly from the keyboard modding community, the BlackWidow V4 75% is one of the best gaming keyboards you can buy.

-As the company’s first hot-swappable keyboard, you’re able to customize this peripheral however you want.
+This is the company's first hot-swappable keyboard, which is a huge bonus if you're into modding your mechanical keyboard.
 However, we’d argue you don’t need to mod it at all since it’s so great out of the box.

 Read our full Razer BlackWidow V4 75% review.